A-J-C/CodecademyUpdates/Code/ProfileUpdater.md

-This code adds more information to any CC profile; specifically: Best Streak and Points Today Run this code from the console
+This code adds more information to any CC profile; specifically: Best Streak and Points Today

+Run this code from the console to get it to work:

     var profile = function () {
         if ($("form").attr("action") == "/admin/user_present?method=post") {